LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 packet is reconstructed by the defragment-engine, the engine sends on the reassembled packet to rest of Suricata.

+There are three options within defrag: max-frags, prealloc and timeout.
 At the moment Suricata receives a fragment of a packet, it keeps in memory that other fragments of that packet will appear soon to complete the packet.
 However, there is a possibility that one of the fragments does not appear.
-To prevent Suricata for keeping waiting for that packet (thereby using memory) there is a timespan after which Suricata discards the fragments (timeout).
+To prevent Suricata for keeping waiting for that packet (thereby using memory) there is a timespan after which Suricata discards the fragments.
 This occurs by default after 60 seconds.

-In IPS mode, it is possible to tell the engine what to do in case the memcap for the defrag engine is reached: "drop-packet", "pass-packet", or "ignore" (default behavior).

 ::

   defrag:
-    memcap: 32mb
-    memcap-policy: ignore  # in IPS mode, what to do if memcap is reached
-    hash-size: 65536
-    trackers: 65535        # number of defragmented flows to follow
-    max-frags: 65535       # number of fragments do keep (higher than trackers)
+    max-frags: 65535
     prealloc: yes
     timeout: 60